-- (A) An "alternative workweek schedule" means any regularly scheduled workweek requiring an employee to work more than eight (8) hours in a 24-hour period. - (B) "Commission" means the Industrial Welfare Commission of the State of California. - (C) "Division" means the Division of Labor Standards Enforcement of the State of California. - (D) "Emergency" means an unpredictable or unavoidable occurrence at unscheduled intervals requiring immediate action. - (E) "Employ" means to engage, suffer, or permit to work. - (F) "Employee" means any person employed by an employer. - (G) "Employees in the health care industry" means any of the following: - (1) Employees in the health care industry providing patient care; or - (2) Employees in the health care industry working in a clinical or medical department, including pharmacists dispensing prescriptions in any practice setting; or - (3) Employees in the health care industry working primarily or regularly as a member of a patient care delivery team; or - (4) Licensed veterinarians, registered veterinary technicians and unregistered animal health technicians providing patient care. - (H) "Employer" means any person as defined in Section 18 of the Labor Code, who directly or indirectly, or through an agent or any other person, employs or exercises control over the wages, hours, or working conditions of any person. - (I) "Health care emergency" consists of an unpredictable or unavoidable occurrence at unscheduled intervals relating to health care delivery, requiring immediate action. - (J) "Health care industry" is defined as hospitals, skilled nursing facilities, intermediate care and residential care facilities, convalescent care institutions, home health agencies, clinics operating 24 hours per day, and clinics performing surgery, urgent care, radiology, anesthesiology, pathology, neurology or dialysis. - (K) "Hours worked" means the time during which an employee is subject to the control of an employer, and includes all the time the employee is suffered or permitted to work, whether or not required to do so.
-Within the health care industry, the term "hours worked" means the time during which an employee is suffered or permitted to work for the employer, whether or not required to do so, as interpreted in accordance with the provisions of the Fair Labor Standards Act. - (L) "Minor" means, for the purpose of this order, any person under the age of 18 years. - (M) "Outside salesperson" means any person, 18 years of age or over, who customarily and regularly works more than half the working time away from the employer's place of business selling tangible or intangible items or obtaining orders or contracts for products, services or use of facilities. - (N) "Primarily" as used in Section 1, Applicability, means more than one-half the employee's work time. - (O) "Professional, Technical, Clerical, Mechanical, and Similar Occupations" includes professional, semiprofessional, managerial, supervisorial, laboratory, research, technical, clerical, office work, and mechanical occupations.
-Said occupations shall include, but not be limited to, the following: accountants; agents; appraisers; artists; attendants; audio-visual technicians; bookkeepers; bundlers; billposters; canvassers; carriers; cashiers; checkers; clerks; collectors; communications and sound technicians; compilers; copy holders; copy readers; copy writers; computer programmers and operators; demonstrators and display representatives; dispatchers; distributors; door-keepers; drafters; elevator operators; estimators; editors; graphic arts technicians; guards; guides; hosts; inspectors; installers; instructors; interviewers; investigators; librarians; laboratory workers; machine operators; mechanics; mailers; messengers; medical and dental technicians and technologists; models; nurses; packagers; photographers; porters and cleaners; process servers; printers; proof readers; salespersons and sales agents; secretaries; sign erectors; sign painters; social workers; solicitors; statisticians; stenographers; teachers; telephone, radiotelephone, telegraph and call-out operators; tellers; ticket agents; tracers; typists; vehicle operators; x-ray technicians; their assistants and other related occupations listed as professional, semiprofessional, technical, clerical, mechanical, and kindred occupations. - (P) "Shift" means designated hours of work by an employee, with a designated beginning time and quitting time. - (Q) "Split shift" means a work schedule, which is interrupted by non-paid non-working periods established by the employer, other than bonafide restormeal periods. - (R) "Teaching" means, for the purpose of Section 1 of this order, the profession of teaching under a certificate from the Commission for Teacher Preparation and Licensing or teaching in an accredited college or university. - (S) "Wages" includes all amounts for labor performed by employees of every description, whether the amount is fixed or ascertained by the standard of time, task, piece, commission basis, or other method of calculation. - (T) "Workday" and "day" mean any consecutive 24-hour period beginning at the same time each calendar day. - (U) Workweek" and "week" mean any seven (7) consecutive days, starting with the same calendar day each week.
+(A) An "alternative workweek schedule" means any regularly scheduled workweek requiring an employee to work more than eight (8) hours in a 24-hour period.

+(B) "Commission" means the Industrial Welfare Commission of the State of California.

+- (C) "Division" means the Division of Labor Standards Enforcement of the State of California. - (D) "Employ" means to engage, suffer, or permit to work. - (E) "Employee" means any person employed by an employer.

+(F) "Employer" means any person as defined in Section 18 of the Labor Code, who directly or indirectly, or through an agent or any other person, employs or exercises control over the wages, hours, or working conditions of any person.

+(G) "Extra Player" means any person employed by an employer in the production of motion pictures to perform any work, including but not limited to that of a general extra, stand-in, photographic double, sports player, silent bit, or dress extra; or as extras employed in dancing, skating, swimming, diving, riding, driving, or singing; or as extras employed to perform any other actions, gestures, facial expressions, or pantomime.

+(H) "Hours worked" means the time during which an employee is subject to the control of an employer, and includes all the time the employee is suffered or permitted to work, whether or not required to do so.

+(I) "Location" means any place other than the studio premises of the employer, at which the employer shoots all or a portion of a motion picture.

+(J) "Minor" means, for the purpose of this Order, any person under the age of 18 years.

+(K) "Motion Picture Industry" means any industry, business or establishment operated for the purpose of motion picture or television film production, or primarily allied with theatrical or television, motion picture productions, including but not limited to motion pictures for entertainment, commercial, religious, or educational purposes, whether made by film, tape, or otherwise.

+(L) "Outside Salesperson" means any person, 18 years of age or over, who customarily and regularly works more than half the working time away from the employer's place of business selling tangible or intangible items or obtaining orders or contracts for products, services or use of facilities.

+(M) "Primarily" as used in Section 1, Applicability, means more than one-half the employee's work time.

+(N) "Shift" means designated hours of work by an employee, with a designated beginning time and ending time.

+(O) "Split shift" means a work schedule which is interrupted by non-paid non-working periods established by the employer, other than bona fide rest or meal periods.

+(P) "Wages" includes all amounts for labor performed by employees of every description, whether the amount is fixed or ascertained by the standard of time, task, piece, commission basis, or other method of calculation.

+(Q) "Workday" and "day" mean any consecutive 24-hour period beginning at the same time each calendar day.

+(R) "Workweek" and "week" mean any seven (7) consecutive days, starting with the same calendar day each week.
 "Workweek" is a fixed and regularly recurring period of 168 hours, seven (7) consecutive 24-hour periods.